adamwan-nexplore/guidebook-nxp-hk/how-we-develop/backlog-refinement.md

 ** Break down the task if larger than 5 **

 - 8 (very complicated, expected a week)
-- 13 (it will be super huge that we cannot imagine, even cant estiamte the timeline)
+- 13 (it will be super huge that we cannot imagine, even cant estimate the timeline)
 - [spike](https://www.visual-paradigm.com/scrum/what-is-scrum-spike "https://www.visual-paradigm.com/scrum/what-is-scrum-spike")

 It is possible we say it is a `spike`, which means we do not have any ideas how it is going to implement.